KararTY/BeFriendlier-Web/README.md

 ## Execution
   * 10 minute cooldown for a "swiping" command.
   * "Swiping" gives you a text, consisting of the user's bio.
-  * You can reply to the bot with "yes" to get more information.
+  * You can reply to the bot with "more" to get more information.
   * You can reply to the bot with "match" to try to match with the person.
   * You can reply with "next" or "no" to skip the person.
   * Profile can be setup via command.
 128 characters bio.